 3. Make Sure Your Emails Aren’t Spammy

 Stats show that more than 53% of global emails sent are spam.
-Your emails probably don’t fall into this percentage, but there are some key qualifiers that email providers use to identify spam and you might unconsciously be falling into them.
+Your emails probably don’t fall into this percentage, but there are some key metrics that email providers use to identify spam and you might unconsciously be falling into them.

 - Act now!